CivicActions/accessibility/_guide/plain-language.md

 * proper nouns
 * titles
 * any domain-specific language you have to use.
 For example, a medical term you might need to include in your content.

+### Listen to your text in Reader Mode

+There are many tools to help with the readability of your site.
+Some of them offer a text to speach functionality that makes it easy for people to listen to what you have written.
+In our testing, [Microsoft's Immersive Reader](https://support.microsoft.com/en-us/topic/use-immersive-reader-in-microsoft-edge-78a7a17d-52e1-47ee-b0ac-eff8539015e1) is one of the best.

+Simply hearing how text read out loud can help authors better understand where improvements can be made.

 ### Do more "just enough" user testing with your audience